Common reasons for GST registration rejection

 For some businesses in India, a license is required to deal with such goods.
 For example, a petrol pump needs GST registration to sell lubricants on which GST is applicable.
 The notice would be received by such taxpayers for proving a license to deal in such goods from the proper authorities.
 Only then the application would be accepted.

-Look at the extract of Show cause notice received for dealing in any such goods where the license is required.
+Look at the extract of the show cause notice received for dealing in any such goods where the license is required.

 Yes, a new application can be filed for obtaining GST Registration only after the order has been passed by the officer rejecting the previous application on the same PAN number.